mcollier/azd-function-eventhub-private-mi-csharp/README.md

     azd init --template mcollier/azd-function-eventhub-private-mi-csharp
     ```

-1. When prompted by AZD, provide the name for the AZD environment to use without a virtual network.
+1. When prompted by AZD, provide the name (e.g., "my-function") for the AZD environment to use without a virtual network.
 1. Create enviroment settings to indicate that virtual network integation and private endpoints are not used.
 The template defaults to __not__ using virtual network integration nor private endpoints; using the environment settings makes this explicit.

     ```bash